kryptokrauts/nft-watch-dao/docs/faq.md

 Assumed knock-offs are generally very close to the original source material but are altered to fool investors into thinking it is genuine.
 NFT Watch DAO check lines, shading, angles and pixel alignment to determine whether or not a project has been ripped off opposed to a knock-off.

-As most knock-off NFT collections are assumed without direct concrete proof, [Voters](./roles.md#voter) decide on this determination.
-For rip-off scams, [Guards](./roles.md#guard) will make immediate determination and put the NFT collection on the blacklist.
+As most knock-off NFT collections are assumed without direct concrete proof, the [Guards](./guards.md) will try to contact the creator and clarify the case before taking any action.
+For rip-off scams, the [Guards](./guards.md) will make immediate determination and put the NFT collection on the blacklist.

 ## Can the shield be removed from an NFT collection?

-When members in the community raise their concerns about a specific NFT collection mentioning that it violates the [Code of Conduct](./code-of-conduct.md), a [Guard](./roles.md#guard) will try to contact the creator or the lead of the team behind the NFT collection and remedy the situation.
-If the issue is not fixed, the [Guards](./roles.md#guard) can remove the NFT collection with a majority vote among the [Guards](./roles.md#guard).
+When members in the community raise their concerns about a specific NFT collection mentioning that it violates the [Code of Conduct](./code-of-conduct.md), the [Guards](./guards.md) will try to contact the creator or the lead of the team behind the NFT collection and remedy the situation.
+If the issue is not fixed, the [Guards](./guards.md) can remove the shield from an NFT collection.

 ## How does NFT Watch DAO treat wash trading & “rug pulls”?